pforret/jekyll.forret.com/_posts/2024/2024-01-29-photorealism-in-the-age-of-a-i.md

 ![published on X/Twitter on July 2023](/wp-content/uploads/2024/01/file.eiffel_b.b5f8c0.jpg)

-More recently, there was a controversy about a **video** that supposedly showed the Eiffel Tower on fire.
-The video, which was [originally created](https://www.youtube.com/watch?v=BY9ZBk96-5E) as a demo of visual effects, was also used by far-right groups to spread disinformation.
+More recently, there was a controversy about a **video** that also showed the Eiffel Tower on fire.
+This video, which was [originally created](https://www.youtube.com/watch?v=BY9ZBk96-5E) as a demo of visual effects, was also used by far-right groups to spread disinformation.

 <iframe width="100%" height="400" src="https://www.youtube-nocookie.com/embed/BY9ZBk96-5E?si=xKKk7EuRsjMlEgvp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>